apache/logging-flume/flume-ng-doc/sphinx/FlumeUserGuide.rst

 ==============  =======  ===========================================
 **channel**     --
-**type**        --       The component type name, needs to be ``logger``
+**type**        --       The component type name, needs to be ``logger`` maxBytesToLog   16       Maximum number of bytes of the Event body to log
 ==============  =======  ===========================================

 Example for agent named a1: